Cray-HPE/docs-uan/docs/portal/developer-portal/operations/uan_interfaces.md

 # `uan_interfaces`

-The `uan_interfaces` role configures site/customer-defined network interfaces and Shasta Customer Access Network (CAN) network interfaces on UAN nodes.
+The `uan_interfaces` role configures site or customer-defined network interfaces and Shasta Customer Access Network (CAN) network interfaces on UAN nodes.

 ## Requirements